New Jersey Pregnancy Discrimination Lawyer

 Even two decades into the 21st century, there are still a lot of New Jersey employers who have mid-20the century attitudes towards pregnant women.
 Many employers simply do not wish to hire someone who is pregnant–or may become pregnant–because of fear they will not be a good-enough worker.
 Such attitudes are not simply outdated but illegal.

 Pregnancy discrimination is a form of sex discrimination.
 It amounts to singling out women for less-favorable treatment because of their reproductive abilities.
-If you have been the victim of such treatment and want to take legal action, the experienced Monmouth County pregnancy discrimination lawyers at Poulos LoPiccolo are here to help.
+If you have been the victim of such treatment and want to take legal action, the experienced New Jersey pregnancy discrimination lawyers at Poulos LoPiccolo are here to help.

 How Federal and State Laws Protect You During and After Your Pregnancy